The following guide walks you through Gigya's setup and serves as a reference document for the configuration options.

 Enable Native SDK Capabilities

 Checking Native SDK Capabilities in Facebook app configuration enables automatic session renewal for users logged in through Facebook and automatic login when autoLogin is set to "true" in the Global Configuration.
-In socialize.showLoginUI the parameters autoDetectUserProviders and facepilePosition (allowing use of Facepile) require native SDK capabilities.
+In socialize.showLoginUI the parameter autoDetectUserProviders requires native SDK capabilities.
 Calling socialize.logout to log the user out of Facebook requires native SDK capabilities.

 Native SDK capabilities require that your site is using a valid CName and that the Facebook Client OAuth Settings have your domain specified in the Valid OAuth redirect URIs in the Facebook app Settings Tab (Advanced).